 Data on age distribution of date palm plantation in Oman is not available.
 An estimation was made using the (FAO STAT) data on area harvested.
 The area planted with date palm at a given period increases the area harvested after 5 years as fruiting occurs after 5 years of planting.
 It is estimated that from the extent of date palm area in year 2000 (35508 Ha) at least 14000 Ha (or about 40%) is older than 40 years.
-The MPDLP model was used to estimate the replanting schedule (extent to replant by periods) for Oman .
+The MPDLP model was used to estimate the replanting schedule (extent to replant by periods) for Oman.
 The extents in hectares in the second column of the table 5 are the extents that should be replanted in the identified periods of the first column.
 The model estimated that if replanted optimally it will generate net revenue 2218 Million OR and if not replanted the net revenue will be 1856 Million OR in present value over 60 years and 4% interest.
 The benefit of replanting over not replanting is 361 Million OR in present value, which is equivalent 16 Million OR when amortized over 60 years and 4% interest.
 This implies that if a replanting is undertaken as scheduled in table 4 Oman could gain 16 Million OR per year in the future.
 However this is an upperbound estimate because the sample considered for this study is a purposive sample of large commercial farms reporting an average yield of 132 Kg/Palm.
-This yield is 3.5 times higher than the national average date palm yield of 38 Kg/ Palm.
-Also the upper-bound estimate assumes that at present farmers do not replant date palm.
-However the survey found that 65% of the farmers responded of having replanted (at least one palm) date palm in the past years.
-Thus this is an upper bound estimate of rate of replanting adopted.
-Given above reasons the upper bound value was subjected to a sensitivity analysis by considering the national average vield of 38 Kg/Palm and a 65% rate of replanting as being currently adopted.
-Thus, average benefit from replanting date palm based on the sensitivity analysis is 7 Million OR/ Year.
-The revenue from date palm in year 2011 in Oman was 52.6 Million OR (FAO STAT).
-Thus replanting of date palm could increase the revenue by more than 13% over the current (2011) revenue from date palm, in the Sultanate of Oman.
+This yield is 3.5 times higher than the national average date palm yield of 38 Kg/Palm.
+Also the upperTable 4.
+Date palm replanting schedule for the Sultanate of Oman.